CMPUT301W21T26/CrowdTest/README.md

 Wiki can be found [here](https://github.com/CMPUT301W21T26/CrowdTest/wiki).

-Access to documentation can be found through the wiki, or at CrowdTest/doc
+Javadocs can be accessed through the wiki.

 # Using CrowdTest: